-- participation in discussions of an illegal, obscene, discriminatory or abusive nature - participation in discussions which are defamatory to Libraries NI and its services or would bring the service into disrepute - any post (e.g. a Tweet or Facebook status update) that would bring the service into disrepute.
+- participation in discussions of an illegal, obscene, discriminatory or abusive nature - participation in discussions which are defamatory to Libraries NI and its services or would bring the service into disrepute - any post (e.g. using Twitter (X), Facebook, Instagram, YouTube, blogs, wikis) that would bring the service into disrepute.